Home » Full of Fiber

 Buckwheat is a good source of both soluble and insoluble dietary fibre.
 100 grams of buckwheat will provide you with about 10 grams of fibre.
 Fibre helps detox and eliminate waste by speeding up bowel movements through the gut.
 Fibre also binds toxins and helps remove them from the body.

 Potentially, buckwheat is a source of resistant starch, a type of starch that escapes digestion in the small intestine.
-Resistant starch is often referred to as the third type of dietary fibre because it possesses some of the benefits of insoluble fiber and some of the benefits of soluble fiber.
+Resistant starch is often referred to as the third type of dietary fibre because it possesses some of the benefits of insoluble fibre and some of the benefits of soluble fibre.
 While most of the starch in buckwheat is readily digestible, the small portion that is resistant (about 4-7%) can be highly advantageous to overall colon health.

 Buckwheat contains mainly insoluble fiber.
 This is the type of fiber that does not dissolve in water, which means it remains mostly intact as it moves through your digestive tract.
 Insoluble fiber helps to bulk up your stool, which serves to keep you free of constipation and to lower your risk of diverticulitis, a condition that can lead to infection in your large intestine.

 Buckwheat also contains a small amount of soluble fiber, which does dissolve in water and turns into a gelatinous substance that your body can digest.
-Soluble fiber is heart-healthy and has been shown to protect against many conditions, including diabetes and high cholesterol.
+Soluble fibre is heart-healthy and has been shown to protect against many conditions, including diabetes and high cholesterol.

-Medical authorities recommend that adults get between 20 and 35 grams of fiber per day.
+Medical authorities recommend that adults get between 20 and 35 grams of fibre per day.
 If you eat 3/4 cup of buckwheat groats as a hot cereal for breakfast, you are well on your way to meeting that total.